libp2p/specs/pubsub/gossipsub-wip.md

   `fanout` map contains topics to which we _are not_ subscribed.

-In addition to the gossipsub-specific state listed above, the libp2p pubsub implementation maintains some "router-agnostic" state.
+In addition to the gossipsub-specific state listed above, the libp2p pubsub framework maintains some "router-agnostic" state.
 This includes the set of topics to which we are subscribed, as well as the set of topics to which each of our peers is subscribed.
+Elsewhere in this document, we refer to `peers.floodsub[topic]` and `peers.gossipsub[topic]` to denote floodsub or gossipsub capable peers within a specific topic.

 ### Message Cache